The following guide may be useful for anyone wanting to get the best from the website application and content.

 - Last Updated - the date this page/post was last updated

-- Copyright Notice - standard copyright notice for our content
+- Copyright Notice - standard copyright notice for the content

-links to subscribe to our monthly newsletters and new posts emails.
+link to subscribe to the monthly newsletters and new posts emails.
 You can unsubscribe at any time.

-Share this page on your social media accounts.
+Share this page on the social media accounts.
 Click on the icon for the social media platform.

 Same as the analysis link above.